salt-labs/docs/content/guides/paas/stages/_index.md

 - Implement role-based access control (RBAC) and namespaces
 - Set up ingress and egress controls
 - Configure cluster autoscaling
+- Develop CI/CD pipelines for Core Services
+- Package and deploy all Core Services
+- Implement Cluster observability tooling and incident management process
+- Implement Cluster Backup and Recovery tooling and processes

 ### Stage 5: Application Migration and Modernization

 - Containerize applications and create Kubernetes manifests
 - Implement CI/CD pipelines for deployment and rollback
 - Test and validate application functionality on the new cluster
-- Migrate applications in a phased approach
+- Migrate applications in a phased approach.

 ### Stage 6: Monitoring, Logging, and Security

-- Integrate monitoring and logging tools (e.g., Prometheus, Grafana, Elasticsearch, Fluentd)
+- Integrate application monitoring and logging tools.
 - Implement security best practices and policies
 - Set up alerts and notifications for critical events
 - Regularly audit and update security configurations
+- Continue to harden through continual improvement processes.

 ### Stage 7: Training and Documentation

 - Train the IT and development teams on Kubernetes and TKG
-- Create and maintain documentation for infrastructure, applications, and processes
+- Refine and maintain documentation for infrastructure, applications, and processes
 - Develop runbooks and playbooks for common tasks and incident response

 ### Stage 8: Continuous Improvement and Optimization